faisal-kn/internship/README.md

 it will give warning.

 ### detail page
-It shows details of all users who have registered.
+It shows details of all users who have registered (data stored in sql database).
 It also has logout option to logout.

 I also have used templates(ejs) for detail page and login to make dynamic changes easily.